 Overall, like we said at the beginning, October is often cited as the single-best month to visit Walt Disney World.
 There are great events, the weather is nice, crowds are low, and pricing is attractive.
 What more could you want?!
 As we shared in our September at Walt Disney World post, the last weekend in September into the beginning of October is one of our favorite weeks of the year for our personal trips to Walt Disney World, so we’re not just feeding you a line to try to convince you to visit in October for some nefarious motive.
 Heck, it would be in our own best interests if we encouraged you to visit some other month so the parks are less crowded for us.
 Actually…forget everything you read in this post…July is BY FAR THE BEST MONTH TO VISIT!!! 😉

 Are you a fan of visiting Walt Disney World in October?
-Which month do you like?
-Hearing from you is half the fun, so please share your thoughts on these questions, or anything else, in the comments!
+Have you experienced the heavier October crowds the last couple of years?
+Which month do you like to visit WDW?
+Hearing your feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts or questions below in the comments!